 In the last decade our lives have become increasingly more digital.
 The pandemic alone forced many artists to reconfigure their in-person workshops and classes to social media and online platforms.
 In this rush to learn and become proficient in online-based technology, there’s an important fundamental that’s not always prioritized – cyber security.
 If not taken seriously, your accounts could be compromised and can cause significant damage to your reputation and your business.
-Don’t worry just yet though, there are a few simple steps you can take today to secure your accounts from potential hackers.
+Don’t worry just yet though, there are a few simple steps you can take today to secure your accounts and stay safe online from potential hackers.

 Disclaimer: I’m not a cyber security expert.
 The advice given in the post is based on advice I’ve learned from people who are experts and best practiced recommended by apps and online platforms to keep your accounts secure.
 Please consult a professional for further questions and information.